-Te Kaa is semi structured programme designed to systematically build your knowledge of Māori culture over 5 sessions held at two week intervals.
+The Te Kaa 5-Day Programme is a semi structured programme designed to systematically build participants' knowledge of Māori culture over 5 full-day (9:30am - 5pm) sessions held at two week intervals.
 Each session is anchored in a topic and encourages dialogue and interaction to embed learnings.
-Each cohort is limited to 10 people to ensure participants are fully engaged and get the most out of Te Kaa.
+Each cohort is limited to 12 people to ensure participants are fully engaged and get the most out of Te Kaa.

 Session 1: Having fun with te reo Māori – the Māori language